Together with a team of UX/UI design experts, I was invited to join the brand launch of Jio in Mumbai, India.

 The biggest Challenge: to simplify the time-consuming SIM card transaction, which included many government requirements - in Jio stores.

-A comprehensive Market research in Indian stores, helped us develop a customer journey, which linked the app, customers, sellers and cash register management.
+In Indian mobile shops, you take a number and wait.
+Sometimes for a very long time.
+The sign-up process is bureaucratic, lots of regulations, lots of steps, lots of room for error.
+A comprehensive in Indian stores, helped us develop a which linked the app, customers, sellers and cash register management.

 India is not Europe: While minimalistic design dominates in Germany, India thrives on strong colors, strong contrasts and a whiff of Bollywood.